rokmohar/medusa-plugin-meilisearch/README.md

       retries: 5
 ```

+## AI-Powered Semantic Search

+This plugin supports AI-powered semantic search using vector embeddings.
+See [README-Semantic-Search.md](README-Semantic-Search.md) for detailed configuration and usage instructions.

 ## Add search to Medusa NextJS starter

 You can find instructions on how to add search to a Medusa NextJS starter inside the [nextjs](nextjs) folder.